 To give you ease of mind, it allows you to place up to 50 limit orders using a single pool of capital.
 Meaning that you can execute buy or sell trades at the prices you set without constantly monitoring the market.
 Plus, you only pay fees when the trade is executed.

-To add to that, Uphold is not only about crypto trading; it's also about storing!
-In fact, to secure your assets, it has three different wallet options, all equipped with various security measures and two of them are integrated into the Uphold app for seamless use.
+To add to that, Uphold's offering does not stop at crypto trading; it also offers a decent crypto storage service!
+In fact, to secure your assets, it has three different wallet options, all equipped with various security measures, and two of them are integrated into the Uphold app for seamless use.

 The first one is the Uphold wallet, which is a simple custodial wallet that allows you to store your crypto assets.
 If you want additional security and control, though, you can use the Uphold Vault feature.
 It provides an assisted self-custody storage option for your assets.

-What does it mean "assisted"?
+What does "assisted" mean?
 Well, you get two private keys that only you have control of, but Uphold also provides a secure key replacement service via the third Uphold key.
 So, in total, there are three keys.
 Don't worry, though; two keys are required to control your crypto, so Uphold will never be able to do that.

-Another perk of this Vault is the fact that you can still easily use your assets because it has instant access to the Uphold trading platform.
+Another notable feature is the Uphold Vault, which lets you easily use your assets because it has instant access to the Uphold trading platform.
 Just note that the Vault has a subscription fee ($4.99/month or $49.99/year if paid annually), but you do get a 30-day free trial.

 The third crypto storage option offered by Uphold is traditional self-custody via UpHODL, a multichain Web3 Wallet.
 It's a separate app that can be used to store and manage various crypto assets and NFTs.
 Besides that, it can be connected to various DeFi trading venues.